SPolton/fb-marketplace-scraper/README.md

 Implementation
 ========

+Logger for info and debugging in all files.

 ### app.py

 Hosts the api:
-- Logger for info and debugging.
 - Api created with FastAPI.
 - Application server run using Uvicorn.
 - Browser automation and data scraping using Playwright.